Skip to main content

 Costs

-The borrower will assume the cost of an independent appraisal if that is necessary to determine the value of a loan item.
+• The cost of an independent appraisal if necessary

 Loan Conditions

-The average loan period is six months from when the item leaves to when it returns to NYU Special Collections.
-Longer loans may be considered on a case-by-case basis.
+The loan period should not exceed six months.
+Longer loans and multi-venue loans may be considered on a case-by-case basis.

-Conservation and remedial treatment of the loan materials by the borrower may not be undertaken, and loan materials may not be removed from exhibition and/or placed in storage (except in an emergency situation), without express consent from NYU Special Collections.
+The borrower may not alter or repair loan items, including removing backing boards, unmatting or unframing loan items.
+Loan materials may not be removed from exhibition and/or placed in storage without express consent from NYU Special Collections.

 Damage to, destruction of, or loss of the loan item must be immediately reported to NYU Special Collections by phone to the contact provided in the Loan Agreement, followed by a written report.
 The written report should include an account of the circumstances, a description of damages, and photo documentation.